Cedar Breaks National Monument can be reached from four directions. In the north, UT 143 climbs quite steeply from

 Within the national monument are just two major trails; one along the rim and another through woodland to a sheltered pond.
 Spectra Point/Ramparts Overlook

-is an easy two mile hike, starting from the visitor center, heading along the cliff edge for a short distance then on to a promontory that juts out into the southern part of the amphitheater.
+is an easy two mile hike, starting from the visitor center, heading along the cliff edge for a short distance then on past a promontory that juts out into the southern part of the amphitheater, to a similar, slightly lower elevation overlook.
 In contrast, the Alpine Pond Trail

 has only fleeting viewpoints of the formations but instead encounters trees, meadows, flowers and wildlife en route to a shallow, tranquil pool fed by snowmelt and a spring.
 Just beyond the north edge of the monument, a longer trail (Rattlesnake Creek) descends through forests of fir, spruce and aspen into the Ashdown Gorge Wilderness

 , a remote region centered around a steep, narrow limestone ravine.
 Wildflowers are abundant along the path, especially the upper part, and it offers occasional distant views of the Cedar Breaks cliffs, before entering thicker forest, later crossing a grassy plateau and descending into the deep, shady ravine.

 Cedar Breaks Hotels